-The names of the members of the Audit and Risk Committee are Dominic Marinelli, Lee Guthrie and Michael Ramsden.
+The names of the members of the Audit and Risk Committee during the 2021-2022 year were Dominic Marinelli, Lee Guthrie and Michael Ramsden.
+Mr Guthrie stepped down from the Committee when he took on the role of Acting CEO, and Michael Elias was appointed to the Committee.
 Dominic Marinelli is the Chairman of the Audit and Risk Committee.
 The Audit and Risk Committee met four times during the period.